Environmental Science Major

 Advice

-Students with a strong science background who are interested in majoring in Environmental Science are advised to take Earth's Environmental Systems: Climate (EESC UN2100) followed by Earth's Environmental Systems: Solid Earth (EESC UN2200).
+Students with a strong science background who are interested in majoring in Environmental Science are advised to take Earth's Environmental Systems: Climate (EESC UN2100) followed by Earth's Environmental Systems: Solid Earth (EESC UN2200) early on.
 These two courses are required for all Environmental Science majors.
 Students wishing to begin with Earth Systems courses may want to use the Projected Program Worksheet I to help you map out your major requirements

 If you are interested in exploring Environmental Science or are concerned about your science background, you could take Environmental Science I (EESC BC1001x) in the fall.
 In the spring, you can shift into the major sequence of EESC UN2100.
 Please note that EESC BC1001x is not required for the major, but does count toward the major as an elective.
 Students wishing to begin with an Introductory course, may want to use the Projected Program Worksheet II to help you map out your major requirements